ID SCANNER PRIVACY NOTICE

-1.2 This notice sets out the basis on which we will process any personal data our ID scanners collect from our customers and other visitors (“you” or “your”) or that you provide to us.
+1.2 This notice sets out the basis on which we will process any personal data our ID scanners collect from our guests and other visitors (“you” or “your”) or that you provide to us.

 1.4 For the purpose of the General Data Protection Regulation 2016/679 (“GDPR”) and Data Protection Act 2018 the data controller is REKOM UK Limited of REKOM UK Avenue, Rooksley, Milton Keynes MK13 8LW (with registration number 07870512).

 2 ID SCANNING MAY BE A CONDITION OF YOUR ENTRY

 2.1 The ID scanning machine collects a copy of your Passport, Driving Licence, PASS ID or other National Identification document and checks (i) your age, (ii) whether you are listed on its local database of people who have been banned from a particular venue and (iii) if you are the subject of any alerts from other venues.

 2.2 You are not obliged to allow us to collect such personal data, but it may be a condition of entry to the venue that you do.